 - Open enrollment period: A limited period of time for you to select and enroll in an individual health insurance plan.
 If you need health insurance coverage on January 1 of the following year, you must enroll during that window

-- Special Open Enrollment Period: The health insurance marketplace (healthcare.gov) has reopened under a special enrollment period.
-This allows anyone to get health insurance coverage, even without a qualifying event.
-Between Feb.
-15 and Aug.
-15, you can shop for health plans that are available on the Marketplace or directly with Blue Cross and Blue Shield of Kansas.
+- Special Open Enrollment Period: The health insurance marketplace (healthcare.gov) also has a special enrollment period.
+This allows anyone to get health insurance coverage with a qualifying event during the timeframe when the open enrollment period is closed.
+As with open enrollment periods, during special open enrollments, you can shop for health plans that are available on the Marketplace or directly with Blue Cross and Blue Shield of Kansas.

 - Qualified life event: Life happens, and sometimes that means big changes to your health coverage.
 That’s why there are additional windows of time called special enrollment periods; during this time, you can make the changes you need to reflect your situation.
 Qualifying life events include: changes in marital status, having a baby, adopting a child or being placed with a child through foster care.
 It’s also a qualifying event if someone on your plan dies and as a result you’re no longer eligible for your current plan.
 Just a note: divorce or legal separation without losing coverage does not qualify you for a special enrollment period.